Namithact/Todo-Dashboard/todo-app/README.md

 5. Complete All option
    - The “Complete All” checkbox marks all tasks and all subtasks as completed.

-6. Edit and delete functionality
+6. Edit and delete functionality for main tasks
    - Users can edit only the task title.
    - Users can delete a task by clicking the three-dots menu on the right side of each task item.